hexinfra/gorox/README.md

 Leader process manages the worker process, which do the real and heavy work.

-A Gorox instance can be controlled by operators through the admin interface of leader process.
+A Gorox instance can be controlled by operators through the cmdui interface of leader process.
 Operators connect to leader, send commands, and leader executes the commands.
-Some commands are delivered to worker through cmdConn.
+Some commands are delivered to worker through msgConn.

 Alternatively, Gorox instances can connects to a Myrox instance and delegates its administration to Myrox.
-In this way, the admin interface in leader process is disabled.
+In this way, the cmdui interface in leader process is disabled.